 Dividing into three portions, the time between 1987 and the present, we see that the stock indices have become increasingly more correlated to each other over time, including Emerging Markets (EEM).
 Another table revealed the correlations between the stock indices of the global markets.
 The correlations are high so diversifying across different countries provides little help.
 "The World is Flat when it comes to global diversification."

 A final table displayed the benefits of using options.
-A strategy ofor using the 30 was superior to a simple long strategy using SPY.
-The mean and median averages as well as the percentage of weeks that were profitable were higher and the of yearly returns was lower.
+A strategy of short Puts or Covered Calls using the 30 Delta was superior to a simple long strategy using SPY.
+The mean and median averages as well as the percentage of weeks that were profitable were higher and the Standard Deviation (SD) of yearly returns was lower.
 A graph of average annual returns versus their SD showed how this is what we should expect.
-Using options can improve returns, all while lowering our risk.
+Using options can improve returns, reduce cost basis all while lowering our risk.
 Next week we will discuss the building of a core portfolio.